 Investing today’s tax dollars to protect tomorrow’s residents from climate impacts is not a trivial obstacle.
 Over the past 5 years, California’s governor has begun to focus resources more intently on adapting while the federal government is just beginning to address policy.
 The state Legislature has yet to engage in major adaptation policy.

 The Climate Action Team, led by the California Natural Resources Agency, is moving to address longer, slower emerging problems.
 This team defined the problem but does not specify what can be done.
 Their research relies heavily on state government groups, but lacks input from local governments and citizens.
 After all, even though it is called Global Climate Change, it really is a local issue with solutions requiring regional cooperation and plans.

 How will government institutions steer California through this new era of uncertainty?
 Unique to California, the Little Hoover Commission, a bipartisan watchdog group, lists Climate Change first on its 10 top challenges to governing California.

-Included in their recently released Economy & Efficiency Report are five recommendations.
+Economy & Efficiency Report five recommendations.

 - The Governor should establish the best science on anticipated climate change impacts to help decision-makers accurately assess their risks.

 - State government should incorporate climate risk assessment into everyday public planning and processes.